 WHAT YOU NEED TO KNOW:

 Pleurisy happens when the pleura becomes irritated or swollen.
-The pleura are 2 thin layers of tissue that surround your lungs and line the inside of your chest cavity.
-There is a small amount of fluid between the pleura that helps the layers move easily when you breathe.
+The pleura is a thin piece of tissue made of 2 layers.
+One layer lines the inside of your chest cavity, and the other surrounds your lungs.
+There is a small amount of fluid between the layers that helps them move easily when you breathe.
 When the pleura is irritated or swollen, the layers rub together as you breathe.

 Call 911 if: